 Why you should Consider an Irish Holding Company

-The reasons for all these companies setting up operations here and enjoying successful trading here is clear to see.
-Ireland as a long-standing member of the EU has a robust trading link throughout Europe and the rest of the world.
+The reasons for all these companies setting up operations here and enjoying successful trading here are clear to see.
+Ireland, as a long-standing member of the EU, has a robust trading link throughout Europe and the rest of the world.
 Our unique relationship with the United States has been the catalyst for significant foreign direct investment.

-As I mentioned so many companies have settled on our shores.
+As I mentioned, so many companies have settled on our shores.
 So, of the top 20 global tech firms, 16 have their European headquarters in Ireland.
-Of the top 25 biotech and pharma companies, an astonishing 24 of which chose Ireland as the destination.
-On top of global industry giants setting up in Ireland, we have over 1200 multinational’s taking advantage of the ease of access to EU markets that Ireland has and Ireland’s business culture.
+Of the top 25 biotech and pharma companies, an astonishing 24 which chosen Ireland as the destination.
+On top of global industry giants setting up in Ireland, we have over 1200 multinationals taking advantage of the ease of access to EU markets that Ireland has and Ireland’s business culture.

 So, with all this in mind.
 Here is why you should consider an Irish holding company.